-Of course, 500 years have shown that the Reformation wasn’t a one-time event.
-As the reformers themselves pointed out, the church must be semper reformanda, always reforming.
+Of course, five centuries have shown that the Reformation wasn’t a one-time event.
+As the reformers pointed out, the church must be semper reformanda, always reforming.

 Sola scriptura (Scripture alone)

-At the time of the Reformation, the church had existed for about 15 centuries.
-Over that long span, it had grown from a persecuted minority in Palestine to become the dominant cultural force in Europe.
+At the time of the Reformation, the church had existed for 15 centuries.
+Over that long span, it had grown from a persecuted minority in Palestine to the dominant cultural force in Europe.
 It had accrued beliefs and practices that were neither taught in the Scriptures nor in harmony with them.
-In fact, the church had come to regard its own traditions, as well as the rulings of its councils and leaders, to have equal authority with Scripture.
+In fact, the church had come to regard its own traditions, as well as the rulings of its councils and leaders, as having equal authority with Scripture.

 More than a few within the church have succumbed to this cultural pressure.
-They claim they want to follow Jesus as their example, while rejecting whole swaths of Scripture that don’t sit well with current fashionable beliefs.
-And yet, Jesus Himself taught that the Scripture could not be broken (John 10:35).
-He claimed that the entire scope of Holy Writ was ultimately about Him and His Gospel (Matthew 5:17-20; Luke 24:27, 44-48; John 5:46-47).
+They claim they want to follow Jesus as their example, while rejecting whole swaths of Scripture that don’t sit well with currently fashionable beliefs.
+And yet, Jesus taught that the Scripture could not be broken (John 10:35).
+He claimed that the entire scope of Holy Writ was ultimately about him and his Gospel (Matthew 5:17-20; Luke 24:27, 44-48; John 5:46-47).

-Now as always, the church can only stand on its sole pillar of authority: “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”
-(2 Timothy 3:16-17)
+Now as always, the church can only thrive if it stands on its sole pillar of authority: “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Timothy 3:16-17).

 Sola fide (faith alone)

 Faith remains a popular topic in contemporary culture, but it has little to do with the faith of the Scriptures.
-It finds common expression as faith in oneself, or even faith without an object – it doesn’t matter what you believe, just believe – as if faith were some mystical power or meritorious act in itself.
+It finds common expression as faith in oneself, or even as faith without an object – it doesn’t matter what you believe, as long as you believe – as if faith were some mystical power or meritorious act in itself.

 The church cannot have an effective voice in the culture if it is merely a people of faith and nothing more.
 It must be a people of faith in Christ.